 He added that the strait is critical to the petrochemical supply chain, noting that about 40% of naphtha used in production in Asia and Europe passes through it, causing an almost immediate supply squeeze.
 Naphtha is extracted from crude oil and is an important raw material for the production of plastics and other chemicals.

-This supply and demand imbalance causes prices to skyrocket.
+This imbalance between supply and demand causes prices to skyrocket.
 "It went up 10 cents a pound in March, another 30 cents a pound in April, and another 20 cents a pound in May," Fitterling said.
 "We haven't seen a price increase of this magnitude in over a decade."

-Positive factors from rising prices also boosted Dow's latest results.
+Dow's latest results were also boosted by rising prices.
 The company's first-quarter financial report released on April 23 showed solid revenue and lower-than-expected losses.
 Since the beginning of this year, Dow's stock price has risen by about 65%.

 Related articles: